apache/rocketmq-externals/README.md

 4. Copy the jar depended by rocketmq-flume to `$FLUME_HOME/lib`(the specific jar will be given later)

-## RocketMQ-Spark-Streaming
+## RocketMQ-Spark

 Apache Spark-Streaming integration with RocketMQ.
-Two Receiver provided:
-* RocketMQReceiver - which is no fault-tolerance guarantees
-* ReliableRocketMQReceiver - which is fault-tolerance guarantees
+Both push & pull consumer mode are provided.
+For more details please refer to rocketmq-spark README.md.

 ## RocketMQ-Docker
 Apache RocketMQ Docker provides Dockerfile and bash scripts for building and running docker image.